onichandame/dcmio/README.md

 ## Instruction

-This section describes the basic structure and designated usage of **dcmio**
+This section describes the basic structure and the designated usage of **dcmio**

 ### Read DICOM